Loopring/protocols/packages/loopring_v3/DESIGN.md

 }
 ```

-An off-chain withdrawal is hashed using pedersen in the sequence given above.
+An off-chain withdrawal is hashed using Pedersen in the sequence given above.
 The hash is signed by the Owner using the private key associated with the public key stored in `account[accountID]` with EdDSA

 ```
 SignedOffchainWithdrawal {
-  OffchainWithdrawal offchainWithdrawal
+  OffchainWithdrawal offChainWithdrawal
   Signature sig
 }
 ```